🎯 TL;DR — Quick Answer

 The Official Rule: 1 to 4 Units, Owner-Occupied

 The VA loan program allows financing for residential properties with one to four units.
-Single-family homes (1 unit) are the most common use, but duplexes (2 units), triplexes (3 units), and fourplexes (4 units) are all eligible.
+Single-family homes (1 unit) are most common, but duplexes (2 units), triplexes (3 units), and fourplexes (4 units) are all eligible.

 The requirement that doesn’t change regardless of unit count: you must occupy one unit as your primary residence.
 You cannot use a VA loan to purchase a five-unit apartment building or any commercial property — those require commercial financing.